Blowers Green railway station

-Blowers Green railway station was a station on the Oxford-Worcester-Wolverhampton Line in Dudley, West Midlands, England.
+Blowers Green railway station was a stop on the Oxford-Worcester-Wolverhampton Line in the town of Netherton, West Midlands (historically Worcestershire and later Staffordshire), England.

 History

-It was opened in 1878 by the Great Western Railway intending to serve the growing communities of Woodside and Netherton.
+It was opened in 1878 by the Great Western Railway to serve the growing communities of Woodside and Netherton.
 Soon after opening, it was renamed Dudley Southside & Netherton.
 It was opened immediately north of Netherton station which it replaced.